History Department

 Research interests

-I am a historian of science, medicine, and sexuality, with a focus on Europe and the USA from the Enlightenment to the present.
-I have published articles on the history of a variety of topics, such as the practice of scientific observation, the concepts of “sexual identity” and “sexual instinct,” and the popularization of medicine.
+I am a historian of science, medicine, and psychiatry, with a focus on Europe and the USA from the Enlightenment to the present.
+I have published articles on the history of a variety of topics, such as the practice of scientific observation in the eighteenth century, the concepts of “sexual identity” and “sexual instinct” in the nineteenth century, and the popularization of medicine in early modern Europe.
 In addition, I have written a monograph (in French) on an eighteenth-century doctor and his patients, and have co-edited a philosophical critique of the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Teaching interests

-I teach the History of Medicine and the History of Sexuality.
+I teach the History of Medicine and the History of Depression.

 Publications